Page created on June 3, 2021. Last updated on April 3, 2022 at 13:56

 - Neurological symptoms

-Green-brown rings on the periphery of the iris, so-called Kayser-Fleischer rings, are characteristic for the disease.
+Green-brown rings on the periphery of the iris, called Kayser-Fleischer rings, are pathognomic for the disease and occurs in all cases.

 Diagnosis and evaluation